lunatech-labs/lunatech-beginner-quarkus-course-v2/code/exercise_000_initial_state/README.md

 * This repository contains the start of the student app.
 * Import the application in your IDE
-* Run the application by execusting `mvn quarkus:dev` in the folder `code` in the project.
+* Run the application by execusting `./mvnw quarkus:dev` in the folder `code` in the project.
-* Browse to http://localhost:8080/.
+* Browse to http://localhost:8080/q/dev-ui.
 What do you see?
-* Take a look at the config in http://localhost:8080/q/dev/io.quarkus.quarkus-vertx-http/config

 Now that we have taken our first step in Quarkus, let's move to the next exercise by executing